oshaughn/research-projects-RIT/README.md

      1. Rotated inspiral-phase : cite the original Lee, Morisaki, Tagoshi paper ([journal](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.105.124057) [dcc](https://dcc.ligo.org/LIGO-P2200037)); also cite Wofford et al  [journal](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.024040) [dcc](https://dcc.ligo.org/P2200059)
      1. Pseudo-cylindrical coordinates: see Wofford et al   [journal](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.107.024040) [dcc](https://dcc.ligo.org/P2200059)

-  8. If you are using calibration marginalization, please acknowledge Ethan Payne, with RIFT integration provided by Jacob Lange and Daniel Willians
+  8. If you are using calibration marginalization, please acknowledge Ethan Payne  (PRD 122004 (2020)), with RIFT integration provided by Jacob Lange and Daniel Williams

 ## Authorlists: Opt-in model
 Several aspects of this code are very actively developed.
 We encourage  close collaboration with the lead developers (O'Shaughnessy and Lange) to produce the best possible results, particularly given comparatively rapid changes to the interface and pipeline in the past and planned for the future as the user- and developer-base expands.